jinshin19/josh-tube/README.md

 - Is a youtube data api v3.
 - Basic search query functionality from youtube api.
+- This is the demo link [Try It]('https://jinshin19.github.io/josh-tube/')

 # Responsiveness:
  - Nest Hub Max 1280 x 800.